Sign up for our Newsletter

 After posting our Diamonds 101 we asked you on Instagram if you wanted a part 2 with more detail and you said yes, so here it is!

 We always recommend that diamond certificates are independent of the company selling the diamond.
 For example, companies like Diamonds Factory and Vashi sell ‘Self-Certified’ diamonds; meaning they can set the 4C’s to whatever they like.
 The retailers that do this tend to above self-certify their diamonds to increase their profit margins.
-Because of this it’s crucial that a diamond is certified through an unbiased and professional examination.
+Because of this, it’s crucial that a diamond is certified through an unbiased, independent laboratory.

 If you’re wondering, certified means to confirm formally as true, accurate or genuine: to guarantee as meeting a standard.
 In the case of diamonds, being certified means that a diamond is verified as being either 100% natural or ‘enhanced’, that the quality of the diamond meets a certain standard, in the opinion of a qualified gemologist.